 The SDLT-specific 183-day residence test

-The Schedule 9A residence test under paragraph 4 is the SDLT-specific test for whether a buyer is non-resident for the surcharge.
-It is different from the Statutory Residence Test under FA 2013 Schedule 45 used for income tax and capital gains tax.
-The SDLT-specific test asks whether the buyer was present in the UK for at least 183 days during any continuous period of 365 days that begins not earlier than 364 days before the effective date of the transaction and ends not later than 365 days after the effective date.
+Paragraph 4 of Schedule 9A is the SDLT-specific test for whether you are non-resident for the surcharge, and it is not the same test as the Statutory Residence Test under FA 2013 Schedule 45 you use for income tax and capital gains tax.
+It asks whether the buyer was present in the UK for at least 183 days during any continuous period of 365 days that begins not earlier than 364 days before the effective date of the transaction and ends not later than 365 days after the effective date.

-The distinction from the FA 2013 SRT is a recurring source of drift for cross-border buyers.
-Many buyers who are UK-resident under the SRT for income tax purposes are non-resident under the SDLT-specific test, particularly in the year of arrival in the UK or in years of significant overseas absence.
-The two tests answer different questions and produce different outcomes on the same buyer.
+The gap between this test and the FA 2013 SRT trips up cross-border buyers constantly.
+You can be UK-resident under the SRT for income tax and still non-resident under the SDLT-specific test, especially in your year of arrival or in a year with heavy overseas absence.
+The two tests answer different questions and can land on opposite answers for the same person.

 Commencement-date discipline for transactions in flight